Page Content

 Clinical training

-During the 12 months of clinical training in the Sleep Medicine Fellowship, you are under the direct supervision of Mayo Clinic physician consultants with primary specialties of pulmonary medicine, adult and pediatric neurology, psychiatry, and primary care.
-You work up, investigate, and treat patients with a wide spectrum of sleep disorders, both in the clinic and hospital.
-Technical training in conducting polysomnography and other sleep tests is provided.
+During the 12 months of clinical training in the Sleep Medicine Fellowship, you are under the direct supervision of Mayo Clinic sleep medicine staff physicians with primary specialties in adult and pediatric pulmonary and critical care medicine, adult and pediatric neurology, psychiatry, and primary care.
+You evaluate, investigate, and treat patients with a wide spectrum of sleep disorders in both clinic and hospital settings.

 Teaching opportunities